vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/vtorc.md

 Bringing up `vtorc` should immediately cause a primary to be elected among the vttablets that have come up.

-The `vtorc` config supports `Durability` setting.
-Look at [Durability Policies](../durability_policy) for more information on the available durability policies.

 You can optionally add a `clusters_to_watch` flag that contains a comma separated list of keyspaces or `keyspace/shard` values.
 If specified, `vtorc` will manage only those clusters.

 You can perform planned failovers using `vtorc`.
-Additionally, `vtorc` will also perform failure detection with automatic failovers while honoring the `Durability` rules.
+Additionally, `vtorc` will also perform failure detection with automatic failovers while honoring the [durability policies](../../configuration-basic/durability_policy).

 Other Orchestrator settings may also be carefully added to the config.
 However, some of them may not be compatible with Vitess.
 These will be documented soon.